CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 * **data mart level**: this level contains specified subject-oriented, and different granular data. it contains some summarized and details data for a specified department, and can be denormalized and shaped by the operating requirements of a single department.
 * **individual level**: this is temporary and small data passed by heuristic. it supported by the PC.

-## Integrations levels in inmon
+## Integrations between levels in inmon

-You need to garantize the integral data of data warehouse level from operational level.
+You need to garantize the integral data of data warehouse level from operational level because this is core of enviroment and next levels depend it.
 This is hard by complex, time-consuming process to access several operational data sources to generate a integral data. `You must need a ETL focus program can automate this tedious process and only mantain this program`.
 From granular data focus, this model based top-down focus to implement the management of data.

 ![Integration from operationa level to data warehouse level](ETLProcesssOperationalDatawarehouseLevel.png?raw=true)

+In case of integration of operational - data warehouse level, there are some problem you need to confront with data and its sources:
+1. Normalize data in its name, metrics to apply and value to shows to integrate in data warehouse. (integration problem)
+2. Different formats under many different DBMSs.
+This trasnlations of technology could be hard. (integration problem)
+3. The efficiency of accessing from operational system.
+This can impact in performance of warehouse and implementations of requirements. (performance problem)
+4. The operational data must undergo a time-basis shift as it passes into the data warehouse.
+A important shift in the modes de processing surrounding the data is necesary. (processing design problem).
+5. When passing data is the need to manage the volumen of data that resides in and passes into the data warehouse.
+You must be condensed both at the moment of extraction and as it arrives at the data warehouse.
+(Volumen of data problem)

 In general, all level in architecture using ETL program to passing data between them.
 The complex of programm depending from requirement of level but it's so easy comparing with ETL process between operational-datawarehouse level.